uncleeugene/reloopbeatmix/README.md

 ## What's Reloop Beatmix?

-It is a mid-sized twpo decker DJ controller meant to manipulate DJ software such as Traktor or Mixxx.
+It is a mid-sized two decker DJ controller meant to manipulate DJ software such as Traktor or Mixxx.
 It is quite old and now discontinued but still a good balance of functions and size.
 It works with Virtual DJ, it is supported in Traktor Pro.
 Here's the product page: [https://www.reloop.com/reloop-beatmix](https://www.reloop.com/reloop-beatmix)

 ![](assets/20231212_224348_225067_Reloop_TP.png)